 The Compensation Committee (of which Messrs.
 Davidoff and Fisher are members) establishes the Company's executive compensation policies and administers the Company's stock option plans.
-See 'Compensation Committee Report on Executive Compensation.'

-The Executive Committee did not meet but took action by unanimous written consent 13 times during the fiscal year ended January 31, 1999.
-The Audit Committee met once during the fiscal year ended January 31, 1999.
-The Compensation Committee met once and took action by unanimous written consent three times during the fiscal year ended January 31, 1999.
+The Executive Committee did not meet but took action by unanimous written consent 15 times during the fiscal year ended January 31, 2000.
+The Audit Committee met once during the fiscal year ended January 31, 2000.
+The Compensation Committee met once and took action by unanimous written consent once during the fiscal year ended January 31, 2000.

-The Board of Directors held one meeting and took action by unanimous written consent twice during the fiscal year ended January 31, 1999.
-Each incumbent director, other than Mr. Fisher, attended all meetings of the Board of Directors and Board Committees on which he served.
+The Board of Directors held three meetings and took action by unanimous written consent twice during the fiscal year ended January 31, 2000.
+Each incumbent director attended all meetings of the Board of Directors and Board Committees on which he served.